bookofproofs/bookofproofs.github.io/_sources/history/20th-century/de-melo.md

 ### Mathematical Profile (Excerpt):
 * Although Welington was born in Guapé, a town in the Minas Gerais state in south east Brazil, he never lived there.
-* His father Moacyr was a Collector of the Federal Revenue and later a Tax Auditor of the Federal Revenue.
 * This involved several moves during the years that Welington was growing up and, as a consequence, he attended schools in different towns.
 * This college, founded in 1902 and run by the Marist Brothers, had around 600 pupils when Welington attended.
 * Before completing his secondary school education, Welington began working for the Banco da Lavoura while continuing his final two years of school education studying at night school.